davidelomeo/mangroves_deep_learning/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
 The aim of the project is to build a cloud-based mangroves monitoring framework using Google Collaboratory, Google Earth Engine and Google Storage and using Convolutional Neural Networks for the classification of landcover types.

+A paper reporting the results of this framework has been published on the journal *Remote Sensing*: https://doi.org/10.3390/rs14102291

+## Citation
+Lomeo, D.; Singh, M. Cloud-Based Monitoring and Evaluation of the Spatial-Temporal Distribution of Southeast Asia’s Mangroves Using Deep Learning.
+Remote Sens.
+2022, 14, 2291. https://doi.org/10.3390/rs14102291

 ## Built With